Al Capone

 Not long after Carlo Gambino died, John Gotti became a made man in the Gambino crime family in New York - after serving two years in prison.
 Gotti assisted in cash robberies, murdered and dealt drugs, among other things.
 In 1984, boss Castellano was arrested and indicted in a RICO case.
 Facing life imprisonment, Gotti would serve as acting boss.
 However, that wasn't enough as Gotti planned to overthrow Castellano entirely.

 Gotti arranged for Castellano to be hit and watched it happen from his car.
 Soon after he would become the boss and rise to fame in 1986.
 During this time, the Gambino family made as much as $500 Million per year.
 Gotti was able to escape conviction all the way up to 1992.
-After investigating his racketeering, he was charged by prosecutors with five murders, illegal gambling, loansharking, bribery, tax evasion and obstruction of justice.
+After investigating his racketeering, he was charged by prosecutors with five deaths, illegal gambling, loansharking, bribery, tax evasion and obstruction of justice.
 He was found guilty and sentenced to life imprisonment without parole, as well as a $250,000 fine.
 Due to declining health, he died in 2002 at the age of 61.

 Mickey Cohen